Cho Kyung-ja

-Cho Kyung-ja is a former international table tennis player from South Korea.
+Cho Kyung-ja (born 29 July 1940) is a South Korean former international table tennis player.

 Table tennis career

-She won a silver medal at the 1959 World Table Tennis Championships, in the Corbillon Cup (women's team event) for South Korea with Lee Chong-Hi, Choi Kyung-ja and Hwang Yool-ja.
+Cho won a silver medal at the 1959 World Table Tennis Championships, in the Corbillon Cup (women's team event) for South Korea with Lee Chong-Hi, Choi Kyung-ja and Hwang Yool-ja.

 She reached a world ranking of 10 in 1961.